pulumi/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 * `lambda_multi_value_headers_enabled` - (Optional) Whether the request and response headers exchanged between the load balancer and the Lambda function include arrays of values or strings.
 Only applies when `target_type` is `lambda`.
 Default is `false`.
 * `load_balancing_algorithm_type` - (Optional) Determines how the load balancer selects targets when routing requests.
 Only applicable for Application Load Balancer Target Groups.
 The value is `round_robin` or `least_outstanding_requests`.
 The default is `round_robin`.
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 Cannot be longer than 6 characters.
 * `name` - (Optional, Forces new resource) Name of the target group.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `port` - (May be required, Forces new resource) Port on which targets receive traffic, unless overridden when registering a specific target.
 Required when `target_type` is `instance`, `ip` or `alb`.
 Does not apply when `target_type` is `lambda`.
 * `preserve_client_ip` - (Optional) Whether client IP preservation is enabled.
 See [doc](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#client-ip-preservation) for more information.
 * `protocol_version` - (Optional, Forces new resource) Only applicable when `protocol` is `HTTP` or `HTTPS`.
 The protocol version.
 Specify `GRPC` to send requests to targets using gRPC.
 Specify `HTTP2` to send requests to targets using HTTP/2.
 The default is `HTTP1`, which sends requests to targets using HTTP/1.1